k0sproject/k0s/docs/configuration.md

       version: v1.7.0
 ```

-If you want to get the default values or the full struct, use `k0s config create --include-images`.
+If you want the list of default images and their versions to be included, use `k0s config create --include-images`.

 #### Available keys